sonatype-nexus-community/contribute.sonatype.com/content/en/docs/project-lifecycle/new-project.md

 - The external contributor should initiate a [Project Proposal Discussion](https://github.com/orgs/sonatype-nexus-community/discussions/new?category=project-proposal).
 - Include the following details in the discussion:
   - Public Repository URL
-  - A summary of the project’s purpose and goals.
+  - A summary of the project’s purpose and goals
   - Any existing contributors who intend to transition as maintainers.

 ### 2. Initial Review